rickyrauch/syntax-atom-ui/README.md

 ## Introduction

 A dark theme that has been designed with focus and clarity in mind while containing the characteristic Framer colors.
+This theme supports popular coding languages like HTML, CSS, JS, React and JSON, giving you everything you need to build amazing products for the Web.

 ## Installation